 In 2001, I moved to Salt Lake City to join the Utah Symphony Orchestra where I played for eight seasons.
 In my first season there, I was thrilled to have the chance to record the John Williams theme to the 2002 Winter Olympics, with the composer on the podium!
 It was during my time in Utah, playing with the trombone choir UUTE (Utah’s Ultimate Trombone Experience) with my Utah Symphony bass trombone colleague, Rusty McKinney on the podium, where I began to delve into transcriptions of John Williams’ scores for trombone choir.
 This was another step towards this album coming together.

-In the Fall of 2009, I joined the multi-Grammy-nominated Pittsburgh Symphony Orchestra as its Second/Utility Trombone.
+In the Fall of 2009, I joined the multi-Grammy-winning Pittsburgh Symphony Orchestra as its Second/Utility Trombone.
 Here I again crossed paths with John Williams as he conducted a sold-out performance.
 When he saw me backstage, he looked at me puzzled and said, “Wait Jim…you’re here now?”
 I laughed and said, “It’s part of the Trombone Witness Protection Program; they move us from orchestra to orchestra.”
 He laughed and replied, “Well this is an incredible orchestra.
 Congratulations on joining its ranks.”

 Finally in 2012, I was preparing for another season with the Pittsburgh Symphony.
 I thought a fun way to get into shape would be to overdub (or “Novadub”) one of my John Williams trombone choir transcriptions.
 I chose my transcription of the Superman March as my first effort.
 I posted it on SoundCloud.
 Fast forward to now and my SoundCloud page has passed 600,000 listens!
 I decided it was time to make an actual commercial album and set out learning the art of mixing and mastering, which brings me to this project: A Fall from Light to Dark.
 Through the chosen moments of John Williams’ masterful scores, this album musically chronicles the rise and descent of Anakin Skywalker as he transforms into Darth Vader.